kheil44/arabic/40 Hadiths of Imam Nawawi by Sheikh Navaid Aziz.md

 ### but

-### lets say person enters mosqu but later doubts if he made wudu or not , he should do wudu.
+#### lets say person enters mosqu but later doubts if he made wudu or not , he should do wudu.
+**Reason** is that the certainty he has that he does not have wudu, the Doubt he has that he might have wudu.

 ---